ZXQYC/random-shooter-game/README.md

 This is a simple shooter game made in Python 3, made using PyGame.

-The game should now be fully playable.
-Remaining work to be done includes leaderboards, main menu, and difficulty selection.
+The game is now complete.
+Potential extensions in the future include:
+ - Improving graphics
+ - Adding different types of enemies
+ - Adding more difficulty levels

 ## How to run